braintelligencePL/movie-app-kotlin-mongodb/README.md

 User can search for any movie that is out there by title and get detailed response about the movie.

-Admin can use that to search for movies that could be in the cinema and add movie to the cinema repertoire (by imdbId).
+Admin can use that to search for movies that could be in the cinema and add movie to the cinema repertoire.

 Admin can create a catalog of movies (cinema repertoire) with showTime and price.